L3MON4D3/LuaSnip/DOC.md

   * `target: LuaSnip.Node` The destination.

-* `jumpable(dir): boolean`: Determine whether jumping forwards or backwards will actually jump, or if there is no node in that direction.
+* `jumpable(dir): boolean`: Return whether jumping forwards or backwards will actually jump, or if there is no node in that direction.

   * `dir: (1|-1)` `1` forward, `-1` backward.

-  This function returns:

-  * `is_jumpable: boolean`

-* `expandable(): boolean`: Determine whether there is an expandable snippet at the current cursor position.
+* `expandable(): boolean`: Return if there is an expandable snippet at the current cursor position.
   Does not consider autosnippets since those would already be expanded at this point.
-  This function returns:

-  * `is_expandable: boolean`

-* `expand_or_jumpable(): boolean`: Determines if it's possible to expand a snippet at the current cursor-position, or whether it's possible to jump forward from the current node.
+* `expand_or_jumpable(): boolean`: Return whether it's possible to expand a snippet at the current cursor-position, or whether it's possible to jump forward from the current node.
-  This function returns:

-  * `is_expand_or_jumpable: boolean`

 * `in_snippet(): boolean`: Determine whether the cursor is within a snippet.
-  This function returns:

-  * `is_inside: boolean`

-* `expand_or_locally_jumpable(): boolean`: Determine if a snippet can be expanded at the current cursor position, or whether the cursor is inside a snippet and the current node can be jumped forward from.
+* `expand_or_locally_jumpable(): boolean`: Return whether a snippet can be expanded at the current cursor position, or whether the cursor is inside a snippet and the current node can be jumped forward from.
-  This function returns:

-  * `is_expand_or_locally_jumpable: boolean`

-* `locally_jumpable(dir): boolean`: Determine if whether the cursor is inside a snippet and the current node can be jumped forward from.
+* `locally_jumpable(dir): boolean`: Return whether the cursor is inside a snippet and the current node can be jumped forward from.
-  This function returns:

-  * `is_locally_jumpable: boolean`

 * `snip_expand(snippet, opts): LuaSnip.ExpandedSnippet`: Expand a snippet in the current buffer.

   * `snippet: LuaSnip.Snippet` The snippet.